Did you know that 46% of people can’t sit through a presentation without losing focus?

 If you are presenting to a small group or a packed stadium, make sure your audience can see your text!
 Use a large and in charge font that can be read from even the nosebleed seats.

-9. Use Pop Culture References To Build A Fun Presentation
+16. Use Pop Culture References To Build A Fun Presentation

 Using a meme or pop culture reference is another way that you can jive with your audience.
 It can be used to quickly get a point across without saying a word or create a moment that you can connect with the room.
 For example in this presentation, they used Napoleon Dynamite to give the audience feelings of nostalgia.

-10. Use More Than One Font Weight On Your Presentation Cover Slide
+17. Use More Than One Font Weight On Your Presentation Cover Slide

 Just like you would never use one font on an infographic, you should never use just one font on your presentation (for more tips, read our guide on how to choose fonts).
 In this presentation example from HubSpot, they use a bunch of different font weights to add emphasis to key words and ideas.

-11. Use A Color Theme For Each Idea
+18. Use A Color Theme For Each Idea

 Need help picking the perfect color palette?
 Start here!